privateprep/coding-space-website/src/pages/programs/fall.md

       **Explore the Unknown, Even From Home**

       Our weekly online group classes balance screen time with hands-on activities and opportunities to create and explore, even in your own house.
-Students make new friends near and far, all while experiencing our signature 4:1 student to teacher ratio ensuring personalized attention when they need it.
+Students make new friends near and far while receiving personalized attention when they need it.

+      **T﻿ech requirements:** A MacOS or Windows computer is strongly preferred for online classes.
+Tablets, smartphones and iPads will not work for class.
+Mac and Windows users must install the latest version of Zoom (version 5.5.2 or above).
     fgColor: "#264548"
   - type: textAndImageBlock
     buttons: